Create a free profile to get unlimited access to exclusive show news, updates, and more!

 An astonished Matt told his brother that he thought he was going to “make a call and make it go away,” but Vincent explained that he’d changed his mind.

-“Look Vin, I’m sorry alright but you gotta help me out, you gotta give me another chance here.
+“Look Vin, I’m sorry, alright, but you gotta help me out, you gotta give me another chance here.
 I’ll come through,” Matt begged.

 “I think they’re both consummate professionals and in their own ways, they’re both kind of hard asses,” he told NBC Insider.
 “So, it stands to reason that there was going to be a little bit of friction up front.”

-Overtime, however, he said both “prove to each other that they are worth each other’s while.”
+Over time, however, he said both “prove to each other that they are worth each other’s while.”

-It's unclear whether Matt will be season on Law & Order again in Season 24, but if Scott has anything to do with it, it won’t be the last time we see the troubled sibling.
+It's unclear whether Matt will be seen on Law & Order again in Season 24, but if Scott has anything to do with it, it won’t be the last time we see the troubled sibling.

 “There’s already been talk, even if it’s just sort of wishful thinking, that we want to see more between these two brothers and see what other layers we can pull back,” Scott told NBC Insider.